African-American socialism: Post-Civil War and Reconstruction

-The Church and Socialism
+The Church and socialism

 The church has emerged as a location for community organization and radicalization throughout African American history.
+Harlem based Reverend E. Ethelred Brown and the Los Angeles–based preacher George Washington Woodbey used their churches as a stage to educate African Americans on Socialist ideology.

+Woodbey was a Californian minister and representative delegate of the Socialist Party of America from 1904 to 1908.
+He believed that socialism was morally aligned with Christianity and that the problems faced by African Americans would be solved as the issues of class were solved.
+Unlike his predecessor Peter H. Clark and many of those who would succeed him, he did not believe in race first ideology; rather he believed in that class should be the primary concern of socialism and issues of race will be secondarily solved in the process of class equality.

-Harlem based Reverend E. Ethelred Brown and the Los Angeles-based preacher George Washington Woodbey used their churches as a stage to educate African Americans on Socialist ideology.
-The Unitarian Reverend Brown arrived in Harlem from Jamaica in 1920 where he was introduced to a number of intellectual and political radicals of the time including Claude McKay and Frank Crosswaith, and indoctrinated into socialist ideology.
+The Unitarian Reverend Brown arrived in Harlem from Jamaica in 1920, where he was introduced to a number of intellectual and political radicals of the time including Claude McKay and Frank Crosswaith, and indoctrinated into socialist ideology.
 By 1928, Brown was the Reverend of his own church, the Hubert Harrison Memorial Church, where he gave religious sermons and advocated for socialist ideals.
-Rev. Brown believed that socialism was a logical socio-political ideology to represent his religious philosophy, and the ideals of socialism shared the same interests of African-American and Afro-Caribbean peoples to attain economic and labor equality.
-Rev. Brown was hired by the Socialist Party of America as a speaker and the Christian socialist publication World of Tomorrow as the office secretary.
-George Washington Woodbey was a Californian minister and representative delegate of the Socialist Party of America from 1904 to 1908.
-He believed that socialism was morally aligned with Christianity and that the problems faced by African Americans would be solved as the issues of class were solved.
-Unlike his predecessor Peter H. Clark and many of those who would succeed him, he did not believe in race first ideology, rather he believed in that class should be the primary concern of socialism and issues of race will be secondarily solved in the process of class equality.
+Brown believed that socialism was a logical socio-political ideology to represent his religious philosophy, and the ideals of socialism shared the same interests of African-American and Afro-Caribbean peoples to attain economic and labor equality.
+Brown was hired by the Socialist Party of America as a speaker and the Christian socialist publication World of Tomorrow as the office secretary.